More Expensive Doesn't Always Mean Better

 Middle GroundNatural light.
 A view.
 No outdoor space.

-An oceanview cabin gives you a window — sometimes a proper large window, sometimes a porthole depending on the ship and deck.
+An oceanview cabin gives you a window — anything from a small porthole to a reasonably sized window depending on the ship and deck.
 Either way, you get natural light and a view of the sea.

 It's a meaningful upgrade from an inside cabin in terms of how the room feels.
 Natural light changes the atmosphere of a space considerably.
 You wake up and you can see daylight.
 You can glance out and see the sea.
 It makes the cabin feel less like a box and more like a room.